aidanbudd/course_EMBO_at_TGAC_PPI_Sep2015/trainingMaterial/holgerDinkel/linear_motifs/index.md

     8. Click to get the multiple alignment.
         - Does mouse p53 have more experimental sites than human?

-1. (OPTIONAL) In the main page type ‘EGFR’ in the Protein Name search box
-    1. Click on search
-    1. You should get 4 results
-    1. A summary of the modification type is provided for each protein
-    1. The modification type are for protein, but are not specie specific, i.e. acetylation mightt have been detected experimentally only in mouse model and not in human, or rat, or pig
-    1. To go to the details page for EGFR (human) click on human
-    1. If you click on P00533 you will be redirected to UniProt

 1. (OPTIONAL) We would like to find proteins which are phosphorylated by the CSK kinase.
 For this we use the pattern from the ELM class [MOD_TYR_CSK](http://elm.eu.org/elms/MOD_TYR_CSK).
 Go back to the [PhosphoSitePlus](http://www.phosphosite.org/) home page and click on ‘Protein, Sequence or Reference search’
     1. In the motif search box type in the reg-exp for [MOD_TYR_CSK](http://elm.eu.org/elms/MOD_TYR_CSK) like this: ``[TAD][EA]xQY[QE]x[GQA][PEDLS]``
     1. Click search